-As it exists today, gamification is highly regarded as an innovative practice and teaching methodology that can improve learning experiences and outcomes.
-By creating an environment of play, it increases the students' ability to learn and relate to real-life situations.
-Additionally, it creates an opportunity to increase student’s retention of knowledge since it relates to their real-life experiences.
-However, while regarded as an innovative tool, it is not widely available to teachers across the country.
-Gamification requires a substantial amount of effort to develop what most would consider a “good game.”
-And while the whole-school design approach is promising, it is not currently scalable, and has received a very limited amount of research into its effectiveness.
-As they currently exist, there are not a lot of individualized, or mission-based, approaches to assisting a teacher with transitioning their lessons into something that could be gamified.
-As such, there is room to look at gamification as a tool for improving learning outcomes at a more micro level, rather than a school-wide approach.
+Currently, gamification is highly regarded as an innovative teaching methodology that can enhance learning experiences and outcomes.
+By fostering a playful environment, it boosts students' ability to learn and relate to real-life situations.
+Moreover, it creates opportunities to increase students' knowledge retention by connecting with their real-life experiences.
+However, despite being recognized as an innovative tool, gamification is not widely accessible to teachers nationwide.
+Developing a well-designed game requires substantial effort, and while the whole-school design approach shows promise, it is not easily scalable and lacks extensive research on its effectiveness.
+Presently, there are limited individualized or mission-based approaches to assist teachers in transforming their lessons into gamified experiences.
+Therefore, there is room to explore gamification as a tool for enhancing learning outcomes on a smaller scale, rather than a school-wide approach.

-Additionally, there is room for lowering the amount of bandwidth required to transition content into something that can be gamified.
-As COVID-19 forces educational practitioners to rethink the delivery of education, gamification can be a tool to help increase students' engagement in class, which has largely been depleted due to the uncertainty of education the past year.
-However, to do so requires a more in-depth understanding of the problem and the hesitancy to implement game-based principles into classroom instruction.
-As such, this leads to my research question: how can we leverage the use of gamification in classrooms, to improve student retention of knowledge, in a way that is scalable and personalized for students based on their individual needs?
+Additionally, there is potential to reduce the bandwidth needed to transform content into gamified experiences.
+As COVID-19 prompts educators to reevaluate education delivery, gamification can serve as a tool to increase students' engagement in class, which has significantly dwindled due to the uncertainty surrounding education in the past year.
+However, achieving this requires a deeper understanding of the challenges and reluctance to incorporate game-based principles into classroom instruction.
+Consequently, this leads to my research question: how can we leverage the use of gamification in classrooms to improve student retention of knowledge in a scalable and personalized manner, catering to students' individual needs?